opencv/opencv_zoo/README.md

 | [YoutuReID](./models/person_reid_youtureid) | 128x256 | 35.81 | 521.98 | 90.07 |

 Hardware Setup:
-- `CPU x86_64`: INTEL CPU i7-5930K @ 3.50GHz, 6 cores, 12 threads.
+- `INTEL-CPU`: [Intel Core i7-5930K](https://www.intel.com/content/www/us/en/products/sku/82931/intel-core-i75930k-processor-15m-cache-up-to-3-70-ghz/specifications.html) @ 3.50GHz, 6 cores, 12 threads.
-- `CPU ARM`: Raspberry 4B, BCM2711B0 @ 1.5GHz (Cortex A-72), 4 cores, 4 threads.
+- `RPI-CPU`: [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz.
-- `GPU CUDA`: NVIDIA Jetson Nano B01, 128-core Maxwell, Quad-core ARM A57 @ 1.43 GHz.
+- `JETSON-GPU`: [NVIDIA Jetson Nano B01]((https://developer.nvidia.com/embedded/jetson-nano-developer-kit)), 128-core NVIDIA Maxwell GPU.

 ***Important Notes***:
-- The time data that shown on the following table presents the time elapsed from preprocess (resize is excluded), to a forward pass of a network, and postprocess to get final results.
+- The data under each column of hardware setups on the above table represents the elapsed time of an inference (preprocess, forward and postprocess).
-- The time data that shown on the following table is the median of 10 runs.
+- The time data is the median of 10 runs after some warmup runs.
 Different metrics may be applied to some specific models.
 - Batch size is 1 for all benchmark results.
+- `---` represents the model is not availble to run on the device.
 - View [benchmark/config](./benchmark/config) for more details on benchmarking different models.
-- `---` means this model is not availble to run on the device.

 ## License